Usually, you have a choice when it comes to finding a winning strategy for investing in stocks. Lately, though, winners have been few and far between.

 - Adapting to new opportunities is smart.
 Just because adopting a new strategy is hard doesn't mean you shouldn't do it.
 If you can identify flaws in your investments earlier than most, you have a huge competitive advantage: Use it.

-This year, Forester found the winning strategy for the stock market.
+In 2008, Forester found the winning strategy for the stock market.
 Given how Forester is jumping on the opportunities the market is giving investors right now, the odds are good that the fund will find ways to succeed in the years to come.

 Learn more about investing in interesting times: